Before the wedding

 Italian highly rever food, and enjoying a meal together at a wedding is a celebration like no other.
 Some southern Italian weddings offer up to 15 different courses, including various local meats, cheeses, and other produce.
 Of course, a custom selection of wine from the local vineyard is a must.

 Then whenever guests aren’t discussing the delicious dinner, they are likely to be cheering out “Per cent’anni!”, meaning for a hundred years, or “Evviva gli sposi!”
 (Hooray for the newlyweds!) to salute the happy couple.

-A celebration that grand can get quite expensive, so another Italian wedding custom is for the bride to carry a borsa or small satin bag, for guests to place envelopes of money in.
+A grand celebration can get quite expensive, so another Italian wedding custom is for the bride to carry a borsa or small satin bag for guests to place money envelopes in.
 If they are lucky, they might even receive a dance with the bride in exchange for their gift.
-Then once all the guests have been greeted and the food is gone, it is time for La Tarantella a celebratory Italian wedding dance where friends and family gather in a circle, for a fun frenzy of dancing and spinning!
-A real celebration of life and togetherness.

-For one final Italian wedding tradition, at the end of the night the bride and groom will gather their friends and family, and smash a glass.
-The number of pieces ensure the number of years this newly wed Italian couple will live happily ever after.
+At the night’s end, the bride and groom will gather their friends and family and smash glasses as the final Italian wedding traditions.
+The number of pieces ensures the number of years this newlywed Italian couple will live happily ever after.